New Army: Zhili

-The reforms listed above were the theoretical basis and the implementation of reform in reality differed greatly in practice.
-In 1904-1905 Yuan Shikai attempted to raise 10,000 men roughly a division but was blocked by the board of revenue as the figure of 3,000,000 taels required was seen as too heavy a burden.
-However, Yuan pursuant to the plan begin the training of large numbers of officers in his military schools.
-In light of the Russo-Japanese war Yuan consolidated the disparate forces in Zhili forming 3 divisions of Chinese and a brigade of bannermen which was to be increased with additional battalions.
-Yuan's troops attracted praise being compared to US troops in accuracy and of being well-armed with modern Mauser rifles.
-Yuan held divisional level in late 1904 manoeuvres with 2 divisions and the Manchu brigade a total of 13,100 men a key indicator in the quality of troops this led to 2 additional divisions being raised in 1905 for a total of 5 divisions and the Manchu brigade.
-In late 1905 Yuan changed his troops from the Beiyang organisation to the Lujun organisation as per the imperial military regulations.
+The reforms listed above were the theoretical basis and implementation of reform, though in reality differed greatly when put into practice.
+In 1904-1905, Yuan Shikai attempted to raise 10,000 men (roughly a division) but was blocked by the Board of Revenue as the figure of 3,000,000 taels required was seen as too heavy a burden.
+However, Yuan remained pursuant to the plan and began the training of large numbers of officers in his military schools.
+In light of the Russo-Japanese War, Yuan consolidated the disparate forces in Zhili, forming 3 divisions of Chinese and a brigade of bannermen which was to be increased with additional battalions.
+Yuan's troops attracted praise, being compared to US troops in accuracy and of being well-armed with modern Mauser rifles.
+Yuan held divisional level manoeuvres in late 1904 with 2 divisions, and with the Manchu brigade a total of 13,100 men were fielded, a key indicator in the quality of troops.
+This led to 2 additional divisions being raised in 1905 for a total of 5 divisions alongside the Manchu brigade.
+In late 1905, Yuan shifted his troops from the Beiyang organisational structure to the Lujun organisation as per the imperial military regulations.

 The New Army participating in manoeuvres.

 1905 manoeuvres

-In 1905, the 6 divisions or elements of them all participated in a corps level manoeuvre and war games with 1 corps opposing another.
-Though exact figures of participants varied from 23,600 to 50,000, per the official regulations there would be 50,710 men.
-In the manoeuvres, praise was forthcoming from the press but the military observers were less impressed.
-Issues were still common, especially in the senior officers with a lack of strategic and tactical thought at senior levels; whilst the junior officers performed better, and the majority of the NCOs were still not trained at all.
-However, the common soldier received the most praise for being well-drilled and more like a respectable soldier and not the armed and uniformed bandit of the past.
-This led to a growing respect for the military amongst the populace at large, with even senior officials like Yuan Shikai and Tieh-liang the respective corps commanders in the manoeuvres appearing in Corps commander attire and not civilian attire.
+In 1905, the 6 divisions or elements of them all participated in corps level manoeuvres and war games with each corps opposing another.
+Though exact figures of participants varied from 23,600 to 50,000, per the official regulations there were to be 50,710 men present.
+In the manoeuvres, praise was forthcoming from the press, but the military observers were less impressed.
+Issues were still common, particularly among the senior officers who lacked strategic and tactical thought while the junior officers performed better despite the majority of the NCOs still not being trained at all.
+However, the common soldier received the most praise for being well-drilled and more like a respectable soldier rather than the armed and uniformed bandit of the past.
+This led to a growing respect for the military amongst the populace at large, with even senior officials like Yuan Shikai and Tieh-liang, the respective corps commanders in the manoeuvres, appearing in corps commander attire as opposed to civilian clothing.
 The infantry was well praised; the artillery officers were criticised, as was the cavalry, which was regarded as being better utilised as mounted infantry than anything else.
-The engineers, due a lack of training, were not utilised besides some bridge building.
-The use of some telegraph and telephone lines was also noted, as was the utilisation of the Beijing-Hankou railway to move 2 divisions, a major step forward as a major weakness of the Qing military was its inability to mobilise troops quickly during wartime.
-Thus in a few years Yuan had shown considerable progress fielding 2 western-style corps with modern equipment and moderate ability with a large potential for growth.
+The engineers, due to a lack of training, were not utilised besides some bridge building.
+The use of some telegraph and telephone lines was also noted, as was the utilisation of the Beijing-Hankou railway to move 2 divisions, a major step forward considering a major weakness of the Qing military was its inability to mobilise troops quickly during wartime.
+Thus, in a few years Yuan had shown considerable progress fielding 2 Western-style corps with modern equipment and moderate ability with a large potential for growth.